HomeBlog HomeQuick Guide to the Statutory Declaration of Common-Law Union

 The declaration must be sworn or affirmed that the information is true before a commissioner for taking affidavits or a notary public.
 It is a criminal offence to swear a false or misleading affidavit and it is your responsibility to make sure that the information is true.

 Up until recently, sworn statements were required to be signed and witnessed in-person.
 The Ontario Ministry of the Attorney General is now permitting lawyers and notaries to virtually witness the physical signing of sworn statements.
-Once the declaration is complete, you can book an appointment online to notarize the form using our virtual witnessing service.
+Once the declaration is complete, you can book an appointment online to commission the form online in 7 minutes.

 Additional Resources